winiciuscota/Pogamut_RL/README.md

 the bot receives rewards from:

-killing an enemy
+killing an enemy,
-damaging an enemy
+damaging an enemy,
 picking up items

 and receives penalties from:

-getting damaged
+getting damaged,
 being killed

 So far the bot doesnt seems to be getting any smarter, i believe that a lot of tweaking on the reward/penalty strategy